 Posting when your audience is likely to see your content is important on every social media platform, including LinkedIn.
 You want your audience to engage with your posts and increase the likelihood that the LinkedIn algorithm will serve them to followers of your followers, too.

 By default, Agorapulse recommends the best day and time to publish based on past engagement with your page’s content.
 If you want to prioritize views instead, toggle the chart so it ranks times based on impressions.
 Then plug the recommended days and times into your content calendar.

 To pinpoint the content categories that work best for your audience, leverage Agorapulse’s publishing labels.

 You can create as many as you like to classify your content in a way that makes sense for your brand.
 For example, a packaged food brand might have labels for product news, customer testimonials, blog posts, or e-commerce specials.

 When you post content, add any relevant labels.

 Then check your label report to find which ones your audience is most likely to engage with.
-By incorporating these insights into your content planning efforts, your team can generate even more impressive results on LinkedIn.
+By incorporating these insights into your content planning and LinkedIn marketing efforts, your team can generate even more impressive results on LinkedIn.